pan-ty/benchmarking-structural-variant-callers/README.md

 # benchmarking-structural-variant-callers
 ### Description
-In this project, I benchmarked several long-read structural variant callers (cuteSV, DeBreak, PBSV, Sniffles, SVDSS, and SVIM) on a range of sequencing depths (5X, 10X, 15X, 20X, 25X, 30X, MAX) in order to determine the minimum depth allowing for the most sufficient yield of structural variant calls.
-With these benchmarking statistics, a cost-effective sequencing depth can be determined to generate new data.
-For this analysis, I used data of the SK-BR-3 breast cancer cell from three sequencing platforms: Oxford Nanopore Technologies (ONT), PacBio Continuous Long Reads (PBCLR), and Illumina short-reads (SR).
+In this project, I benchmarked several long-read structural variant (SV) callers (cuteSV, DeBreak, PBSV, Sniffles, SVDSS, and SVIM) on a range of sequencing depths (5X, 10X, 15X, 20X, 25X, 30X, MAX) in order to determine the minimum depth allowing for the most sufficient yield of structural variant calls.
+With these benchmarking statistics, a cost-effective sequencing depth can be determined to generate new data for SV studies.
+For this analysis, I used data of the SK-BR-3 breast cancer cell line (SKBR3) from three sequencing platforms: Oxford Nanopore Technologies (ONT), PacBio Continuous Long Reads (PBCLR), and Illumina short-reads (SR).
  ## 1. Alignment
  I used minimap2 to align long-reads (ONT and PBCLR) and bwa-mem2 to align the short-reads (SR) using the GRCh38.p13 assembly.
 ```